Maastricht Day Trip – How to Spend One Day in this Charming Dutch Town

 During WWII many people took shelter here during the bombing raids.
 This is one of the unique things to do in Maastricht.

-#12 Bonnefaten Museum
+12. Bonnefaten Museum

-The most popular museum in Maastricht Netherlands is Bonnefaten Museum.
+The most popular museum in Maastricht Netherlands is the Bonnefaten Museum.
 The unusual style of the building will capture your immediate attention.
 A large modern circular-shaped tower, resembling a barn silo, followed by an E-shaped building is unlike the rest of the architecture found in Maastricht.

 Exhibitions focus on fine art both historical and contemporary.
 Artwork from the 12th to 17th centuries as well as modern art from the 20th century can be found here.
 The Maastricht History Museum is also a top museum in Maastricht to visit for history lovers.

-#13 Bishop’s Mill
+13. Bishop’s Mill (Bisschopsmolen)

-The Bishop’s Mill or Bisschopsmolen, is the oldest and still working watermill in the city.
 Let your nose be your guide in finding this, as the heavenly scent of fresh bread and pies waffles through the air.
 You’ll see the bakers hard at work and can sample their treats at the adjacent cafe.

-#14 Maastricht Restaurants
+14. Maastricht Restaurants

-Eat your way through Maastricht – you’re here for the day afterall!
+Eat your way through Maastricht – you’re here for the day after all!

-There are many pie shops that serve both the traditional way or numerous varieties of vlaai–filled with chocolate, rice pudding, or fruits such as cherries, strawberries, apples, and bananas.
-Take your pick, they’re all delicious.
-The best pie shops in Maastricht are:
+Many pie shops serve both the traditional way or numerous varieties of vlaai–filled with chocolate, rice pudding, or fruits such as cherries, strawberries, apples, and bananas.

 When it comes time for lunch, I highly recommend De Brandweer.
 It’s located in a converted fire station, and this trendy cafe offers a range of healthy lunch options, including salads, wraps, and smoothies for a light lunch.

-Maastricht is known for its beer culture, and so there is no shortage of pubs and bars offering a wide variety of local and international brews.
+Maastricht is known for its beer culture, so there is no shortage of pubs and bars offering a wide variety of local and international brews.
 Here are some of the best spots for a beer in Maastricht:

-#15 Fort Saint Peter (Sint Pieter)
+15. Fort Saint Peter (Sint Pieter)

 Fort Saint Peter in Maastricht lies outside the Maastricht city centre but is a must-visit destination for history buffs and nature lovers alike.
 This impressive fort, which dates back to the 18th century, is perched atop a hill overlooking the city, providing breathtaking views of the surrounding countryside.